 2. Design the Look and Feel

 Once you have a theme that accurately expresses your fundraising event, your graphic design team should be able to create a strong visual identity that delivers the message while remaining true to the parent brand.
 Because event branding can consist of many, many individual marketing materials, Trillion creates “mood boards” to present our design directions.
-A mood board is a collage of color, photos, typographic treatments, words or other visual indicators composed on one “board”, or small poster in order to show a look and feel.
+A mood board is a collage of color, photos, typographic treatments, words or other visual indicators composed on one “board”, or small poster, in order to show a look and feel.
 It could consist of a few major marketing components such as a banner, flyer, postcard, web banner ad or digital presentation screen.
 The mood board provides our clients with a quick glimpse into what their event branding materials may look like.

 3. Design Inspiring Sponsorship Opportunities